 - Loud or fast speech

-- Lowered inhibitions (saying or doing things you usually would not)
+- Lowered inhibitions (saying or doing things out of character)

 - Reduced fine motor coordination